Regression-Games/RegressionBot/docs/api.md

 > Minecraft normally runs at 20 ticks per second, with an in-game day lasting 24,0000 ticks (20 minutes).
 > This is similar to the standard JavaScript setTimeout function but runs on the physics timer of the Bot specifically.
 > This is useful for waiting on the server to update a Block or spawn drops when you break a Block.
+> If you'd like to wait for a specific amount of time, see the `waitForMilliseconds` function.

+**See**: waitForMilliseconds

 | Param | Type | Description |
 | --- | --- | --- |